jayantasamaddar/quick-reference/aws/s3/README.md

     - The Edge location transfers the file from the edge location to the S3 bucket in Australia over private AWS network
     - The idea is to minimize the public network the file has to be transferred through and maximize the fast private network the file is transferred through
   - Compatible with multi-part upload
+  - **Pricing**: There is a charge on accelerated transfers but if there is no accelerated transfer then there are no charges for the transfer (AWS uses a speed comparison tool to determine whether an acceleration occured)

 - **S3 Byte-Range Fetches**: